OforiwaaPee/BRT_DID_Treated_Control_Areas_ArcGIS/README.md

 # Spatial DiD Analysis of the Rea Vaya BRT System

-This repository contains the spatial analysis workflow used to assess the population served by the Rea Vaya BRT system in Johannesburg using a Difference-in-Differences (DiD) framework.
+This repository contains the spatial analysis workflow used to assess the population served (Treated and control areas) by the Rea Vaya BRT system in Johannesburg using a Difference-in-Differences (DiD) framework.

 ## Repository Structure